Longhorns vs. Nittany Lions: Second Round Betting Trends, Record ATS, Home/Road Splits

 |137.2

-- Texas is 7-3 against the spread and 7-3 overall over its past 10 contests.
+- Texas is 7-3 against the spread and 7-3 overall in its past 10 contests.

+- In the Longhorns' past 10 games, they have gone over the total twice.

+- Penn State is 8-2 against the spread and 9-1 overall in its last 10 contests.

-- The Longhorns have hit the over twice in their past 10 games.
+- The Nittany Lions have hit the over in six of their past 10 games.

+- The Nittany Lions score an average of 72.4 points per game, 5.2 more points than the 67.2 the Longhorns give up.

-- Texas has a 12-14 record against the spread and a 22-6 record overall when putting up more than 68.1 points.
+- Penn State is 14-5 against the spread and 17-4 overall when it scores more than 67.2 points.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.